 That’s just one example.
 But my point is this: We all have to find our sustainable pink flamingo travel pants.
 AKA, those sustainable choices that you like the idea of trying, but never get around to at home.

 Other ideas: Try being a minimalist and wearing the same outfit for multiple days on your trip.
 It might feel weird at first, but maybe you’ll find you like the simplicity and don’t need to keep buying as many new clothes, or pack a carry-on.
 (Travel gets so much simpler with less stuff in tow!)
 Try walking more and automatically hopping in a cab less.
 Maybe you’ll like what you see!

 ‘Cause after all, travel is part of life.
 We think of it as this totally different activity, but a lot of travel – eating, washing your face, getting from place to place, buying stuff – is just doing life in another location.
 Build a sustainable lifestyle to take on the road and you’ve won half the battle.

-3. Know a few basic sustainability certifications to look for (and a few good companies to travel with).
+3. Know a few basic sustainability certifications (and a few good companies to travel with).

 Looking for sustainability certifications really is the lazy shortcut to finding sustainable travel businesses, because certifications only just scratch the surface.

 But sometimes, when you’re trying to plan a trip to a place you’ve never been to before, where people speak another language, and it’s not going to be feasible to hand-pick every individual sustainable hotel, for example, without relying on some sort of stamp of approval, those certifications can be a big help.

 Remember, this is meant to be a lazy guide – and while they’re not perfect, certifications can be wonderfully simple.